How Much Should A New Home Stager Charge?

 As a new stager, you will be charging on the lower end of the spectrum.
 Once you started building up your client base, then you can adjust the pricing accordingly.
 Regardless what you will charge for your hourly rate, bill for everything and everyone that is involved in your business.
 For example, if your friend helped you out on the job for free, you still want to bill for assistants’ time in your fee.

-Sooooo, back to the question… how much should you charge?
+Now back to the original question… how much should you charge?

-While there’s no hard and fast rule to pricing (unfortunately, I know, I hate that too), here are a few things I use to figure out my pricing:
+While there’s no hard and fast rule to pricing (I know, I hate that too), here are a few things I use to figure out my pricing:

 a) What are my hard costs?
 (Materials, movers, etc.)